KV Shifting Attention Enhances Language Modeling: Method

 \subsection{KV shifting attention}

 From a more general perspective, induction heads means obtaining information about some tokens by focusing on it surrounding tokens.
 In order to make it easier for the transformer to learn the mechanism of inductions heads, we can unbind the key and value of the $i^{th}$ token.
 When current token attention to the $i^{th}$ token's key, it can get the $j^{th}$ token's value, $j \in \{i-1,i,i+1\}$.
+From a different perspective, current token can obtain the value of the $i^{th}$ token by focusing on the keys of the $\{i+1, i, i-1\}$ tokens.

 However, if we directly use the combination of $j^{th}$ token's value ($j \in \{i-1,i,i+1\}$), it may breaking the causal mask, because $(i+1)^{th}$ token's value can't be computed when $i^{th}$ token try to do next token prediction.
 So we can only let $i^{th}$ token's key connect to $(i-1)^{th}$ and $i^{th}$ token's value.
 And if we do similar operation to value, which means let $i^{th}$ token's value connect to $(i-1)^{th}$ and $i^{th}$ token's key.
-We can find that we can pay attention to $i^{th}$ token's key, and then get the value of its near token without breaking causal mask.
+We can find that we can pay attention to the key of $i^{th}$ token, and then get the value of its near token without breaking causal mask.

-Therefore, we propose the KV shifting attention.
+Therefore, we propose the following KV shifting attention.
 For simplicity, we only formalize the single head attention as follow:

 where $X \in R^{N\times D}$ is hidden states, $W_Q,W_K,W_V,W_O \in R^{D \times D}$, $\alpha_1, \alpha_2, \beta_1, \beta_2\in R$ are learnable parameters, $\sigma=\sqrt{D}$, $M \in R^{D \times D}$ is the causal mask, $\text{Shift}(\cdot)$ means discarding the last token and padding zero at the beginning.
 Compared to the original attention, $4$ learnable parameters have been added.
 In the case of multi head attention, $\alpha_1, \alpha_2, \beta_1, \beta_2$ are learned per head, so the additional parameters is $4h$.
 The additional calculation caused by Eq \ref{eq:add} is $O(ND)$, which is much smaller than $O(ND^2 + N^2D)$ in Eq. \ref{eq:attn}.\footnote{In current popular group queries attention \cite{ainslie2023gqa} for large language models, the additional parameters is $4h_1$, where $h_1$ refers to the number of KV pairs, not the number of heads, and the additional calculation caused by Eq. \eqref{eq:add} is $O(Nh_1d_1)$, where $d_1$ is the head dims.} We provide the training and inference code for PyTorch implementation in the Appendix \ref{python}.